Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 'How many bricks is a wall?'

 How simple is that!?
 But how do you answer it?
 Do you need two bricks?
 Twenty bricks?
 Does it depend on the size of the bricks?
 Does it depend on how many layers of bricks there are?
 Walls don't even have to be made of bricks.
-What is a wall?
+So how do we define a wall?
 Something we have to physically climb over?
 Something a child cannot climb over?
-One can already see that answering this question depends on one's definition of a brick and a wall.
+One can already see that answering this question depends on your definition of a brick and a wall.
 One can also see how any child - even the most shy and reticent - could have a go at answering it.

 - If I have a pig's heart valve implanted in my heart am I part pig?
 Am I more pig-like than someone without it?